mweel1/usa_high_level/USA-Internet/domain-zone/index.md

 - Launch an app store in a car vehicle to allow people to play music in the vehicle.
 - Launch a route map while riding a bus.

-Specific SSID can be registered with the FCC where the operating systems must provide the applications in a network zone when the application zone button is selected.
+Specific SSID can be registered with in jurisdictions where the operating systems must provide the applications in a network zone when the application zone button is selected.

 A new specification must be created to allow multiple wireless network access at the same to enable people to have connectivity to multiple wireless networks simultaionsuly.